barretodavid/gulp-tutorial-bootstrap/README.md

 bower install
 ```

-To run it, just write `gulp` into your console.
+To run it, just write `gulp` on your console.